Skip to main content

 Nanopayments require an EOA wallet.
 Smart contract account (SCA) wallets are not supported because Gateway verifies payment signatures offchain using ecrecover, which is incompatible with EIP-1271 contract signatures.

-Step 1: Set up your project
+Step 1.
+Set up your project

 1.1.
-Create a new project
+Create the project and install dependencies

 mkdir nanopayments-buyer